 Visit the official Auckland City travel guide at www.aucklandnz.com.

-Otherwise known as the City of Sails, Auckland is a beautiful city built around a stunning waterfront and unspoiled harbour and rated as one of the world's Top Cities.
+Otherwise known as the City of Sails, Auckland is a beautiful city built around a stunning waterfront.

-The redeveloped Viaduct Basin and Wynyard Quarter are a great place to spend some time enjoying the wide range of restaurants and bars on offer.
+The redeveloped Viaduct Basin and Wynyard Quarter are a great place to spend some time enjoying a wide range of restaurants and bars.
 The Wynyard precinct has a family atmosphere where you can enjoy dining on North Wharf, tram rides through the Quarter and walks in Jellicoe Park.

 Train and bus services run from Auckland’s suburbs directly to and from the city centre.
 Full timetables and pricing can be found on the Auckland public transport website here.
 The inner city suburbs of Mt Eden, Parnell and Ponsonby are attractive areas offering boutique shopping and dining.

 One hour north of Auckland you will find the attractive towns of Puhoi and Matakana.
-Matakana is becoming increasingly well known for its rustic Saturday morning market and its excellent cafes and restaurants.
+Matakana is becoming increasingly well known for its rustic Saturday morning market and excellent cafes and restaurants.
 Puhoi is equally famous for its cheeses and colonial buildings.
-If the opportunity arises, a trip to one or both of these villages is well worth the journey.